Proofs are much rarer than the mintage of 1000 would indicate. We estimate the total survivors at around 250.

 1861 Die Marriages

-strike all business strikes.
+die to strike business strikes.
 All business strike die marriages are scarce, the most common rated R3+.
-None of the

-business strike dies were used for proofs.
-A single obverse die was paired with two different reverses to produce
+None of the business strike dies were used for proofs.
+A single obverse die was paired with two different

-almost impossible when only a picture is available.
-We could have missed identifying a new die pair simply because
+to attribute, almost impossible when only a photo is available.
+We could have missed identifying a new die

 Click the links below to view the details of each die marriage.